iot-Noob/API-Boiler-Plate/README.md

 ```bash
 uvicorn main:app --reload
 ```
-Replace `main` with the name of your Python file if it's different.
+Replace `main` with the name of your Python file if it's different.D

 ### Logging
 Logs are stored in the directory specified by **`LOG_FILEPATH`** in the **`.env`** file.